Skip to main content

 Research which involves engaging with people, or human subjects, must be accompanied by protections for those subjects.
 This is critical for ensuring the integrity of the research project and the credibility of both the researcher and any sponsoring institutions.
 Research with human subjects will be addressed in the chapter on ethics in research.

-This page titled 7.2: Interviews is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Josue Franco, Charlotte Lee, Kau Vue, Dino Bozonelos, Masahiro Omae, & Steven Cauchon (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.2: Interviews is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Josue Franco, Charlotte Lee, Kau Vue, Dino Bozonelos, Masahiro Omae, & Steven Cauchon (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?